Nebraska Revised Statute 17-606

 Treasurer; duties; failure to file account; penalty.

-(2) The treasurer shall keep a record of all outstanding bonds against the city or village, showing the number and amount of each bond, for and to whom the bonds were issued, and the date upon which any bond is purchased, paid, or canceled.
+(2) The city treasurer or village treasurer shall keep a record of all outstanding bonds against the city or village, showing the number and amount of each bond, for and to whom the bonds were issued, and the date upon which any bond is purchased, paid, or canceled.
 He or she shall accompany the annual statement submitted pursuant to section 19-1101 with a description of the bonds issued and sold in that year and the terms of sale, with every item of expense thereof.

 Duties of city treasurer were clerical and not such as to preclude participation in proceedings for bond election.
 Inslee v.
 City of Bridgeport, 153 Neb.
 559, 45 N.W.2d 590 (1951).